norton120/pirate_baby/content/posts/closed_domain_accountability_in_llm_products.md

 Experiments report metrics - how many test cases remain in this experiment, how the experiment scores are trending, and if the hypothesis under test is a statistical improvement.
 Playgrounds generate updates like "I am still working on X" and "Y seems a little better now."

-Individual experimentation failures eventually lead to product success; with each sy
+Individual experimentation failures eventually lead to product success; each systematic failure furthers the process of elimination, closing distance to either finding success or proving
 <replace>
 in software engineering we know things will work and we just need to implement them.
 In Data Science experiments, we don't know if our thing will work. asier to grasp when you consider that the immediate goal of each experiment is not feature success, but _hypothesis elimination_ that will ultimately lead to feature success.
 What does that mean?
 We experiment because we do not know what will actually work